jaden/transactional-email/README.md

 ## Deploy

-Copy the contents of the dist folder.
+Copy the contents of the dist folder to the server